Treatments and drugsBy Mayo Clinic staff

 If your cancer is small, localized in a polyp and in a very early stage, your doctor may be able to remove it completely during a colonoscopy.
 Larger polyps may be removed using endoscopic mucosal resection.
-If the pathologist determines that the cancer in the polyp doesn't involve the base — where the polyp is attached to the bowel wall — then there's a good chance that the cancer was completely removed, there may be no need for additional treatment.
+If the pathologist determines that it's likely that the cancer was completely removed, there may be no need for additional treatment.

 Surgery for invasive colon cancer

 If your colon cancer has grown into or through your colon, your surgeon may recommend a partial colectomy to remove the part of your colon that contains the cancer, along with a margin of normal tissue on either side of the cancer.
 Nearby lymph nodes are usually also removed and tested for cancer.

 Your surgeon is often able to reconnect the healthy portions of your colon or rectum.
 But when that's not possible, for instance if the cancer is at the outlet of your rectum, you may need to have a permanent or temporary colostomy.
 This involves creating an opening in the wall of your abdomen from a portion of the remaining bowel for the elimination of body waste into a special bag.
 Sometimes the colostomy is only temporary, allowing your colon or rectum time to heal after surgery.
 In some cases, however, the colostomy may be permanent.

 If your cancer is very advanced or your overall health very poor, your surgeon may recommend an operation to relieve a blockage of your colon or other conditions in order to improve your symptoms.
 This surgery isn't done to cure cancer, but instead to relieve signs and symptoms, such as bleeding and pain.